Arroz con Leche Asturiano

 Asturian rice pudding — short-grain rice slowly simmered in whole milk with cinnamon stick and lemon zest, then surface-caramelized with a hot iron disc.

 Arroz con leche reached Spain via the Moors during the 8-15th-century Al-Andalus period — rice itself came from Persia, the milk-and-sweetener treatment from Arab medieval cookery.
-Asturias adopted the dish but the local twist — the burnt-sugar lid produced with a hot iron disc — is a 19th-century innovation tied to the region's iron foundry tradition.
+Asturias adopted the dish but the local twist — the burnt-sugar lid produced with a hot iron disc — is tied to the region's coal-fired village kitchens — the iron sugar-burner was heated red-hot on coal stoves fed by the local mines.
 The disc, called caramelizador or quemador de azúcar, is still made by Asturian artisans.

 Crack the dark-amber sugar lid with the back of a spoon — it shatters with a faint glass-snap, falls into white pudding underneath.
 The rice grains are soft but distinct, suspended in milk that has reduced to single-cream consistency.
 Cinnamon and lemon are background — never assertive.
 The hot crust contrasts with the cool body.
 Asturian rice pudding is creamier and looser than Castilian (which sets firm); if yours is dense like flan, you cooked too long.